Chicago police seek follow-up interview with Jussie Smollett

 One of the men is Smollett's personal trainer, whom the actor hired to help get him physically ready for a music video, Smollett's attorneys said in their statement.

-"It is impossible to believe that this person could have played a role in the crime against Jussie or would falsely claim Jussie's complicity," they said.
+"It is impossible to believe that this person could have played a role in the crime against Jussie or would falsely claim Jussie's complicity," the attorneys said.

 Police have said they were investigating the attack as a possible hate crime and considered Smollett a victim.
 Reports of the assault drew outrage and support for him on social media, including from U.S. Sen. Kamala Harris of California and TV talk show host Ellen DeGeneres.

-Note: This story has been corrected to show that the spokeswoman's last name is Kavanagh, not Kavanaugh, and that the first name of Smollett's character on the show is Jamal, not James.